8 Frequently Asked Questions About Home-Based Businesses

 8. What happens if I move my commercial business home?

-Because of the pandemic and various government lockdowns, many small businesses have had to move back home from a commercial workspace, whether that’s to enable social distancing, to save on rent, or simply for convenience.
+During the pandemic, many small businesses had to move back home from a commercial workspace, whether that was to enable social distancing, save on rent, or simply for convenience.
 Whatever the reason, changing your company’s location changes its risk.
 Even if your home-based business didn’t necessarily start at home, you’ll need to update both your personal and business insurance providers.

 You might just be walking dogs a few days a week.
 Or maybe you’re just consulting from time-to-time.
 But no matter how small, if you’re being paid for your efforts, it’s still a business—and every business needs protection.